 - a.
-Net investment in capital assets Consists of capital assets, net of accumulated depreciation - b.
-Restricted net position Consists of net position balances restricted when there are limitations imposed on their use through external restrictions imposed by creditors, grantors, laws or regulations of other governments. - c.
-Unrestricted net position All other net position balances that do not meet the definition of "restricted" or "net investment in capital assets".
+Investment in capital assets Consists of capital assets, net of accumulated depreciation - b.
+Restricted net position Consists of net position balances restricted when there are limitations imposed on their use through external restrictions imposed by creditors, grantors, laws or regulations of other governments. - Unrestricted net position All other net position balances that do not meet the definition of "restricted" or "investment in capital assets".